sndels/pbr-playground/README.md

 # skunkwork
-A lightweight framework for fooling around with GLSL-shaders.
-Mainly designed for ray marching.
+A lightweight framework for fooling around with GLSL-shaders, mainly designed for ray marching.
+Current features:
+  * includes in glsl
+  * log window with correctly parsed shader errors even with includes
+  * auto-reloading shaders when sources are saved

 ## Dependencies
 Building skunkwork requires OpenGL, [GLFW3](http://www.glfw.org) and